harvester/docs/versioned_docs/version-v1.0/vm/resource-overcommit.md

   - Overcommit
   - Overprovision
   - ballooning
-Description: Overcommit resources to a VM.
+description: Overcommit resources to a VM.
 ---

 <head>